Matthew Pratt

 Matthew Pratt (September 23, 1734 – January 9, 1805) was an American "Colonial Era" artist famous for his portraits of American men and women.

+Early life

-He was born in Philadelphia, Province of Pennsylvania to goldsmith Henry Pratt, (1708–1748) and Rebecca Claypoole, (1711–1762) (sister of James Claypoole Sr.), he was the second of eight children born to the Pratts.
+He was born in Philadelphia, Province of Pennsylvania, to goldsmith Henry Pratt and Rebecca Claypoole (sister of James Claypoole Sr.).
+He was the second of eight children born to the Pratts.

 Apprenticeship

 He was apprenticed to his uncle, artist James Claypoole (a limner and painter) from 1745 to 1755.
 He learned different aspects of portrait painting (including business acumen) from Claypoole.
 In 1764 he escorted his cousin, Betsey Shewell to England for her marriage to the American "expatriate" artist Benjamin West.
 West was gaining a distinguished reputation in England.
 Pratt stayed on in England for two and a half years as a pupil and colleague to West.
-It was during this time that he painted one of his best known works "The American School".
+It was during this time that he painted one of his best known works The American School.

 Back in America

 In March 1768 he returned to America.
 Charles Willson Peale stated that at that time Matthew Pratt had a full-length portrait of John Dickinson and a considerable number of other works in progress.
 It was there that he met John Singleton Copley.